 Are you looking to get into game development or improve your skills in a given area?
 Well, here’s a list of software, websites, tutorials, etc. that I recommend you check out!

-I’m not trying to make something super-comprehensive – this is more along the lines of what’s worked for me as well as some other cool and useful stuff I’ve heard about or stumbled upon.
-A lot of the resources listed here are probably already in one of the lists on PixelProspector.com’s Indie Resources page… in fact, I found out about many of these things specifically from that site!
+This list isn’t updated nearly as frequently as the collection of reference material you can find on my Tumblr account under the reference and gamedev tags, and it’s far from comprehensive; this is more along the lines of what’s worked for me as well as some other cool and useful stuff I’ve heard about or stumbled upon.
+I also recommend checking out the lists on PixelProspector.com’s Indie Resources page; I found out about many of the original entries on this list specifically from that site.

 Game Engines and Development Tools

 - Be sure check out the official Asset Store, too — you can find a good selection of useful plugins and resources for free or cheap.

 - GameMaker – My previous engine of choice.
 A robust and accessible game development suite geared toward cross-platform 2D game development.
 From my own experience with an earlier version (as of writing this the latest version is Studio 2 and I’ve only worked with it up to Studio 1), the editor interface isn’t anywhere as malleable as that of Unity but it boasts a user-friendly Drag-and-Drop programming system as well as a simple but powerful scripting language.

 - Unreal Engine – As of March 2015, the powerful Unreal Engine is now completely free for personal or commercial projects!
 This is the engine that has powered countless classic titles like Bioshock, Borderlands, the Batman Arkham series, Fable, Goat Simulator, Mass Effect and A Hat in Time, so it’s definitely worth a look!